tambien/StartAudioContext/README.md

 According to the [Apple's documentation](https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/PlayingandSynthesizingSounds/PlayingandSynthesizingSounds.html):
 > On iOS, the Web Audio API requires sounds to be triggered from an explicit user action, such as a tap.
 Calling noteOn() from an onload event will not play sound.

-StartAudioContext listens for the first non-dragged `touchend` or `mouseup` event occurs on any of the given elements then triggers a silent Oscillator which will start the AudioContext if it isn't already started.
+StartAudioContext listens for the first non-dragged `touchend` or `mouseup` event on any of the given elements, then triggers a silent Oscillator which will start the AudioContext if it isn't already started.

 ## Installation